 If you are in the U.S. in a status that does not allow you to receive a Social Security number, however—perhaps because you are an undocumented immigrant, a nonimmigrant with a visa that doesn't allow work, or a spouse of a U.S. citizen, green card holder, or visa holder in the United States who is not allowed to work during your time here—you cannot become part of this system.

 Something called an Individual Tax Identification Number (ITIN), however, issued by the Internal Revenue Service (IRS), offers some similar benefits when it comes to showing that compliance your U.S. tax obligations.
 Let's look closer at how the SSN and ITIN compare.

-The ITIN also comes in handy for things like opening an interest-bearing bank account, applying for a driver's license (the laws in some states allow this to people with ITINs), and creating a track record of having lived in the U.S. (which is occasionally useful for gaining forms of temporary or permanent immigration status, in the nature of an amnesty).
+The ITIN also comes in handy for things like opening an interest-bearing bank account, applying for a driver's license (the laws in some states allow this to people with ITINs), and creating a track record of having lived in the United States (which is occasionally useful for gaining forms of temporary or permanent immigration status, in the nature of an amnesty).

 You can apply either by mail or in person at a local IRS office.
 If successful, you will receive a letter containing your number.
-You will not receive an actual card; this was a move to avoid confusion with SSNs and their accompanying status to work.
+You will not receive an actual ITIN card; this was a move to avoid confusion with SSNs and their accompanying status to work.

 Once you have an ITIN, you will need to use it regularly (namely by entering it onto a 1040 tax return, or being claimed as a dependent on someone else's tax return).